 Resources for Students

-Renewable Energy Systems: EET Option: The most comprehensive Renewable Energy Systems (RES) training offering in the State of Oregon preparing technicians for solar power, wind power, fuel cell and other renewable energy fields.
+Renewable Energy Systems: EET Option: The most comprehensive Renewable Energy Systems (RES) training offering in the State of Oregon preparing technicians for solar power, wind power, fuel cell, and other renewable energy fields.

-- Microelectronics has two new programs geared toward preparing PCC students for technical careers in the solar industry, the AAS Degree in Microelectronics Technology, and a COC in Solar Voltaic Manufacturing Technology.
+Energy Tech Programs: Microelectronics has two new programs geared toward preparing PCC students for technical careers in the solar industry, the AAS Degree in Microelectronics Technology, and a COC in Solar Voltaic Manufacturing Technology.
 The COC is a short program consisting of approximately 13 credits, the majority of these credits are transferable to the Solar Voltaic AAS degree (which consists of 95 credits)

-The Sustainability Focus award recognizes students who have completed a broad range of sustainability related courses.
+The Sustainability Focus Award recognizes students who have completed a broad range of sustainability-related courses.
 The award is designed to encourage students to learn and to see environmental issues from multiple perspectives and to increase their experience in this multi-disciplinary topic.

-Sign up classes in the Winter 2020 term that include sustainability as a component of their curricula.
+Check out the Student Sustainability Hub to find classes in the current turn that include sustainability as a component of their curricula.

 Resources for Staff

-Green Teams are self organized groups of employees committed to advancing sustainability efforts on campus.
+Green Teams are self-organized groups of employees committed to advancing sustainability efforts on each campus.
 Green Teams meet about once a month to connect and celebrate their accomplishments, reflect on shortcomings, and share ideas.
 These meetings also serve as a platform for collaborative education, community building, and innovation.